SalmaTech-03/AI-model-quality-analyzer/README.md

 ## Comparative Analysis

-ModelGuard shifts the focus from observation to action.
+AI-model-quality-analyzer shifts the focus from observation to action.

 | Feature | Traditional Monitoring | ModelGuard AI |
 | :--- | :--- | :--- |